dell/csm-docs/content/docs/csidriver/installation/operator/powerstore.md

 ---
 ## Installing CSI Driver for PowerStore via Operator

-The CSI Driver for Dell EMC PowerStore can be installed via the Dell CSI Operator.
+The CSI Driver for Dell PowerStore can be installed via the Dell CSI Operator.

 To deploy the Operator, follow the instructions available [here](../).